PlutoLang/Pluto/README.md

 ```
 Produces the following result:
 ```
-file.plu:1: syntax error: expected 'then' to match preceding 'if' statement.
+file.plu:1: syntax error: expected 'then' to delimit 'if' condition.
            1 | if ... return
              | ^ here
              |
 note: You forgot to finish your condition with 'then'.
       Pluto requires this symbol to append each condition.
       If needed, here's an example of how to use the 'if' statement: https://www.lua.org/pil/4.3.1.html
 ```
-This may be particularly helpful for people who are very new to programming as a whole.
+This particularly may be helpful for people who are very new to programming as a whole.
 The coverage of these detailed errors will most certainly be expanded.

 ## Standard Library Additions
 ### `_G`